aergoio/guide/source/specs/consensus.rst

     round before) are used for stability (recent blocks may be roll-backed via a reorganization).

+    Votes are locked for a certain period of time to prevent users from spamming votes.
+On the public Aergo network, this is currently approx. 1 day.
+That means, after casting a vote, a user can only change their vote after 1 day has passed.

 Last Irreversible Block (LIB)
-    In some blockchain protocols, a blockchain may branch into two or more, which is so called fork.
-Later, only one of them is chosen as the main branch via a set of rules defined by the blockchain protocol.
-Such a blockchain reorganization limits each block's finality and, in turn, transaction's finality.
-For example, a transaction, included in a block at one time, can be later rejected into the mempool.
+    In some blockchain protocols, a blockchain may branch into two or more, which is called a fork.
+Later, only one of them is chosen as the main branch via a set of rules defined by the protocol.
+Such reorganizations limit each block's finality and, in turn, transaction's finality.
+    For example, a transaction, included in a block at one time, might be rejected later.

-    DPoS also allows blockchain fork.
-However a block becomes a last irreversible block (LIB) when it is (double time) confirmed by a majority (2/3+) of BPs.
-Once a block is determined as a LIB, it is not rollbacked so that it has finality.
+    DPoS also allows blockchain forks.
+However, a block becomes a last irreversible block (LIB) when it is (double time) confirmed by a majority (2/3+) of BPs.
+Once a block is determined as a LIB, it cannot be rolled back, i.e. it achieves finality.